g0ddest/perl_crypt_xxhash/README.md

 ### DESCRIPTION

-xxHash is s super fast algorithm that claims to work at speeds close to RAM limits.
+xxHash is a super fast algorithm that claims to work at speeds close to RAM limits.
 This package provides 32- and 64-bit hash functions.
 As bonus it provides 128-bit hex method.